collinsuwa/MaxMin-Manufacturing-Building-a-Comprehensive-Business-Intelligence-Dashboard/README.md

 # MaxMinManufacturing: Building a Comprehensive Business Intelligence Solution

-# MaxMin Manufacturing Company Dashboard

 This repository contains an interactive dashboard that provides a comprehensive analysis of production data for MaxMin Manufacturing Company, focusing on the years 2013 to 2015.
-The dashboard delivers insights into production trends, machine and plant performance, and product and location analytics.
+The dashboard delivers insights into product trends, machine and plant performance, and product and location analysis.

 ## Key Analysis Features